Section 25 Notice and Pub Agreements

 What if the tenancy is a periodic one?

 A periodic tenancy is one in which the duration of the tenancy is the period of time between rent payments, which is often monthly for pub situations.

 If a periodic tenancy falls under the definition as set out in the Landlord and Tenant Act 1954, then it will be protected.
 If the landlord wishes to end the tenancy they must serve a section 25 notice giving at least 6 months and no more than 12 months’ notice.

 Note: If the tenant is not occupying the property for business purposes then they will not benefit from the protection.

 The tenant need take no legal steps if they also want the lease to be renewed.
 The first step is to negotiate the terms, the period before termination ought to get ample time for any negotiation to be concluded.

 If the tenant wishes not to take a new lease, a Section 27 notice can be served, by which the tenant gives up the right to continue.
 A Section 27 notice can also be served by a tenant without the landlord having served a Section 25 notice

 The period while a tenant remains in occupation after the expiry of the lease is known as holding over.
 The terms of the current lease remain and both tenant and landlord must adhere to all obligations until the new lease begins.

-Rent is paid at the current rate although sometimes an interim rent may be agreed; that rent can be backdated so it applies from the beginning of the holding over period.
+Rent is paid at the current rate although sometimes an interim rent may be agreed upon.
+That rent can be then backdated so it applies from the beginning of the holding over period.

 Applying to court